 Breathtaking vistas, beautiful parks, historical treasures and architectural wonders abound on Spokane's 60-mile "City Drive" tour.
 Take a stroll through world class botanical gardens at Manito Park, then roll up to St. John's Cathedral to admire stunning Gothic architecture.
 But that's just a snapshot of the city's panorama…Check out our full listing, map your route and hit the road!More Info →

-Come celebrate Hispanic Heritage Month in Riverfront Park with delicious food, a flag parade, entertainment, a childrens carnival, crafts and...August 23, 2014
+Come celebrate Hispanic Heritage Month in Riverfront Park with delicious food, a flag parade, entertainment, a children's carnival, crafts and...September 20, 2014

 Valleyfest is an annual, family friendly, end of summer celebration.
 With live music, hot air balloons, a triathlon, a fun run, fishing...September 19 - 21, 2014